 GPS signals are not as accurate under water, so diving watches are designed to account for this by using GPS gateways often found in buoys.

-You definitely don’t have to get a GPS watch to be a runner, but for me, it made running easier.
-If you’re thinking about other options, we’ll discuss the pros and cons of each so that you can decide if a GPS watch is the best fit for you.
+You definitely don’t have to get a GPS watch to be a runner, but for me, it has made running easier.
+If you’re thinking about other options, we’ll discuss the pros and cons of each.
+A GPS watch may or may not be the best fit for you.

 GPS Watch vs Phone